rachaelwang2/Senior-Project-NFTY/Nfty/README.md

 - Install node js if you don't have it already.
 To check, in terminal do `node -v`
 - Then using `npm` from node, install Yarn: `npm install -g yarn`
 - Install dependencies for the project: `yarn install`
+- Create an environment document from the example: `cp .env.example .env`
 - Download metamask crypto wallet for chrome *and* on your phone.
 (Right now, the web application requires a phone wallet.)

 #### To Run

 - `yarn run web # ios, android`
+- Issues: If you get an module not found error for '../artificats/contracts' then run `npx hardhat compile`
 - Note: ios and android simulators can't connect to a metamask wallet, because metamask isn't on your simulator phone.

 #### To edit